President/President-Elect/Vice President/Past President Roles

-The Secretary shall ensure that minutes of the meetings of the Board of Directors and Executive Committee are recorded and retained in a manner consistent with the Association's record retention policy; ensure that annual reports of committees are filed with the records of the Association; oversee the registration of proxies; supervise the conduct of ballots; assure that all notices are given in accordance with the provisions of these Bylaws or as required by law; be custodian of the records of the Association; and, in general, perform all duties incident to the office of Secretary and any other duties as delegated by the Board or assigned by the President.
+The Secretary shall ensure that minutes of the meetings of the Board of Directors and Executive Committee are recorded and retained in a manner consistent with the Association's record retention policy; ensure that annual reports of committees are filed with the records of the Association; oversee the registration of proxies; supervise the conduct of ballots; assure that all notices are given per the provisions of these Bylaws or as required by law; be the custodian of the records of the Association; and, in general, perform all duties incident to the office of Secretary and any other duties as delegated by the Board or assigned by the President.
 The Secretary shall serve a two-year term of office.

-- Prepares and ensures that minutes of the meetings of the Board and Executive Committee are recorded and retained in a manner consistent with the association's record retention policy
+- Prepares and ensures that minutes of the meetings of the Board and Executive Committee are recorded and retained in a manner consistent with the Association's record retention policy

 - Works with the CEO to prepare and present a brief report at the annual membership meeting